shizhuoxing/scISA-Tools/README.md

 Based on the foundation of our previous works, combining single-cell full-length RNA library construction and MTZL library construction technology, we were able to significantly improve the throughput of single-cell RNA sequencing on the PacBio sequencing platform, now we can obtain sufficient high-accuracy reads to accurately parse cell barcode and full-length transcript information.
 It's really amazing.

-See our wiki for more information on building libraries: https://github.com/shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/wiki
+See our wiki for more information on MTZL: https://github.com/shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/wiki

 In this repo, I will provide tools for analyzing MTZL scIsoSeq data, including basic data processing, cellBC extraction, expression matrix generation, and so on.